 Das Rotkäppchen is the the third and last part of the performance trilogy Riding Romance, where Pedersen and her group of artists turns and twists on three iconic works from the romantic era: the ballet Swan Lake, the painting The Wanderer above the Sea of Fog (Das Nebelmeer) and the fairy tale of Little Red Riding Hood (Das Rotkäppchen).

 By and with: Kristine Karåla Øren, Henriette Pedersen, Tilo Hahn, Olanskii, Maja Nilsen, Anette Therese Pettersen, Sveinn Fannar Johannsson and Morten Kippe

-Riding Romance 3 – Das Rotkäppchen will premiere at Atalante, Guthenburg, Sweden the 5ht of december 2015.
+Riding Romance 3 – Das Rotkäppchen premiered at Atalante, Guthenburg in Sweden the 5ht of december 2015.